bcgov/aps-infra-platform/documentation/concepts/gateway-config.md

 ## Background

-Kong is an open-source API gateway and microservices management layer.
-A Kong Gateway Configuration is a YAML (YAML Ain't Markup Language) file used to define the configuration settings for Kong, such as routes, services, and plugins.
+Kong is an open-source API gateway and microservices management layer which powers the API Management Platform.
+A Kong gateway configuration is a {{ glossary_tooltip term_id="yaml-file" text="YAML file" }} used to define the configuration settings for Kong, such as routes, services, and plugins, using declarative syntax.

 ## Use case